obenhuber1/Applied-Deep-Learning-2020/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Either use your existing Toolchain and customize it or create a fresh Environment (below steps were tested on Anaconda3 Powershell for Windows10).
+Either use your existing Toolchain and customize it or create a fresh Environment to replicate the Toolchain (below steps were tested on Anaconda3 Powershell for Windows10).

 Please make sure you have an up-and-running Python environment with the following packages:
 * Tensorflow 2.1.0